MicrosoftDocs/cloud-adoption-framework/docs/organize/cloud-center-of-excellence.md

 - **Support the vision:** A successful CCoE effort requires a great deal of negotiation with existing IT team members.

   When done well, all of IT contributes to the solution and feels comfortable with the change.
 Occasionally, some members of the existing IT team might want to hold on to control mechanisms.
-Support of IT stakeholders is vital to the success of the CCoE when those situations occur.
-IT stakeholders need to encourage and reinforce the overall goals of the CCoE to resolve blockers to proper negotiation.
-On rare occasions, IT stakeholders might even need to step in and break up a deadlock or tied vote to keep the CCoE progressing.
+When such situations occur, support for the CCoE by IT stakeholders is vital to the success of the CCoE.
+IT stakeholders need to encourage and reinforce the overall goals of the CCoE to resolve blocks to proper negotiation.
+On rare occasions, IT stakeholders might even need to step in and break up a deadlock or a tied vote to maintain the progress of the CCoE.

 - **Maintain focus:** A CCoE can be a significant commitment for any resource-constrained IT team.